Gab0/nutshell-website/content/projects.md

 A genetic algorithm system developed to evolve [Gekko]() trading bot strategies.

-There is a plan to convert it to a multi-purpose genetic algorithm.
+There is a plan to convert it into a multi-purpose genetic algorithm.

 ### autoGromacs [<img src="github-mark.png" width="15">](https://github.com/Gab0/auto-gromacs)